Microcotyle mouwoi: Description

-Microcotyle mouwoi has the general morphology of all species of Microcotyle, with a flat body comprising an anterior part which contains most organs and a posterior part called the haptor.
-The haptor is symmetrical and bears a number of clamps, arranged as two rows, one on each side.
-The clamps of the haptor attach the animal to the gill of the fish.
-There are also two small buccal suckers at the anterior extremity.
-The digestive organs include an anterior, terminal mouth, a muscular pharynx, and a posterior intestine with two lateral blind-ending branches.
-Each adult contains male and female reproductive organs.
-The reproductive organs include an anterior genital atrium, with spines, a dorsal vagina, a single ovary, and a number of testes which are posterior to the ovary.
+Microcotyle mouwoi exhibits the general morphology characteristic of all Microcotyle species.
+Its body is flat and encompasses an anterior section housing most of its organs, as well as a posterior part referred to as the haptor.
+This haptor is symmetrical and bears numerous clamps, arranged in two rows on each side.These haptor clamps serve to attach the organism to the gills of the fish.
+Additionally, two small buccal suckers are present at the anterior end.

+The digestive system comprises an anterior terminal mouth, a muscular pharynx, and a posterior intestine with two lateral blind-ending branches.
+Within each adult, both male and female reproductive organs are present.
+These reproductive structures include an anterior genital atrium adorned with spines, a dorsal vagina, a single ovary, and a series of testes positioned posterior to the ovary.

 The description by Ishii and Sawada in 1938 includes the following: